 If you have one those doors that can be locked from the inside, that will help.

-There are urban legends of girls putting scopolamine on their tits, thereby drugging the guy when he licks it off.
+There are urban legends of girls putting scopolamine on their breasts, thereby drugging the guy when he licks it off.

 I have my doubts – can’t see the dose being sufficient.